 If bankruptcy was a football field, picture the discharge order as the end zone.
 In chapter 7 cases, the order typically comes 60 days after the meeting of creditors.
 For chapter 13 cases, it is upon the completion of your plan.
 In either case, the discharge means that you are no longer personally liable for the debts listed in your petition (excluding alimony, child support, certain tax debts, debts arising from wrongful acts or injury, etc.).
 In short, creditors cannot and should not attempt to collect these debts from you.
 That said, there may be secured debts, such as a mortgage lien or auto loan, that you will still need to pay on if you wish to keep your home or car.
 Your bankruptcy attorney can best advise you as to your particular situation and the effect of the discharge on your particular debts.

 Once the discharge has been entered, the last step will be for the court to close your case.
 While you should be on your way to a fresh start and a sound financial future, in rare cases a creditor will pop-up with a debt that should have been included in your bankruptcy.
 This often seems to occur when medical billing is still being processed and portions are not paid by insurance.
 In that event, you can request that your case be reopened to include the creditor.
 There are also steps to protect your discharge.

 While the bankruptcy process can be broken down into 10 manageable steps, there’s no reason that you should have to go at it alone.
-If you’d like to discuss your particular case and learn more about the bankruptcy process, contact me at (317) 695-1008 or [email protected].
+If you’d like to discuss your particular case and learn more about the bankruptcy process, contact me at (317) 830-5993 or email me.